rslasater/Synthetic_Modeling/README.md

 The generator will read merchant patterns, frequencies, payment methods, and average expenses to create realistic transactions between the entities defined in the file.

+### BEnt Entities (ATMs/Tellers)
+`BEnt` rows in the agent profiles represent bank entities such as ATMs or teller locations.
+They provide the IDs and addresses used when cash withdrawals and deposits occur.
+Be sure to include them in the profile data so cash transactions can reference the correct location.
+If no `BEnt` information is provided, the generator will create placeholder ATMs.